 |10.
 A policy aimed at the provision of close substitute to polluting "brown" products|

-of choice about them, which leads the buyer to prefer one to another.
+conscious process of choice about them, which leads the buyer to prefer

 Standard neoclassical textbooks of microeconomics define the substitute goods in a different way from our own.
 They rather use a catch-all measure of happiness connected with the consumption of any kind of good ("utility") and they define perfect substitute goods in terms of a straight shape of an "indifference curve", which is defined as the set of points perfectly equivalent for the consumer: